Skip to main content

 Reinforce seams with coils of clay, press and smooth gently.

-Attach base
+Attach Base

 Score, paint on vinegar, and attach base to sides of pitcher.
 Press base to sides.